 Limerick would again pull clear and held a three point lead when Kyle Hayes pounced for his sides second goal on 54 minutes to give Limerick daylight at 2-18 to 2-12.

 Eight of the final ten scores would go the way of Kiely’s men as Limerick won a 20th Munster title.

-The win also meant Limerick held the All-Iireland, League and Munster titles simultaneously.
+The win also meant Limerick held the All-Ireland, League and Munster titles simultaneously.

-That Mmunster final win meant Limerick advanced straight to the All-Ireland semi-final where they faced Kilkenny.
+That Munster final win meant Limerick advanced straight to the All-Ireland semi-final where they faced Kilkenny.

 Having been knocked out by the Cats in 2017 before knocking Cody’s side out in 2018, there was huge stakes on the line, not least the All-Ireland final berth.

 The Leinster side’s ferocious workrate and intensity was a staple from the beginning as they humbled Limerick early on, racing into a 0-7 to 0-2 lead.